petercanmakit/motorCollisionProject/README.md

 Big data project

-Part 1: Statistics Results From Hive Processing

-	● Please refer file Part 1.

-Part 2: K-mean Clustering for locations of high posibility of accidents
+K-mean Clustering for locations of high posibility of accidents

 0. Environment